 CCI Average Length: This is the number of bars used to calculate the average of the CCI.
 I use the color red for this line.

 This cleaver tool uses its unique mathematical method to create several indications to stock investors.
 The following signals are provided by the CCI:

 1. Trending Signals.
 When the Commodity Channel Index fluctuates around the zero line, there are no signs of trending.
 But when the trend up or down is strong, it accelerates the CCI and provides a common trend with the price.

 2. Trend Shifts.
-When the CCI line goes up above the 100 line or down below the -100 line, this is a "cocking" action.
+When the CCI line goes up above the 100 line (overbought) or down below the -100 line (oversold), this is a "cocking" action.
 As the price shifts back below or above the respective lines, this "fires" and shows a trend shift in the opposite direction.

-If the CCI Average is applied, the following additional signal is available:
+If the CCI Average is applied, the following additional signals are available:

 3. Crossing Signal.
 When the CCI line aggressively crosses the CCI Average Up, this indicates a Buy.
 When the CCI line aggressively crosses the CCI Average Down, this indicates a Sell.